The MBTI® ESTJ and College

 Due to their Extraverted Judging (EJ) function, many ESTJs embrace the decision-making portion of college major selection.
-They may be more likely to choose their major early on and then tend to not change it.
+They may be more likely to choose their major early on and then tend not to change it.
 An ESTJ innately may have a utilitarian method to choosing their college major and most often will prefer to concentrate on subjects that lead to occupations where instant, concrete results are prominent.
 Most ESTJs want to be in a work environment where they can set goals, offer recommendations, provide direction, and evaluate ramifications.

 By taking a college major assessment, an ESTJ can take an efficient and practical path to finding the right college major.
-Students who prefer their Thinking function, may prefer to make decisions open-mindedly yet also within reason, with a basis on consequences of all alternative options.
-Individuals who share the ESTJ functions have reported to put choosing a major on their “to do” list and are known to seek career counseling early.
+Students who prefer their Thinking function may prefer to make decisions open-mindedly yet also within reason, with a basis on consequences of all alternative options.
+Individuals who share the ESTJ functions have reported to put choosing a major on their “to-do” list and are known to seek career counseling early.
 This often will set off a series of orderly steps leading them to graduation.

 It has been shown that ESTJs favor majors in:

 - Law Enforcement